-The Janome DC5100 is a computerized model with many features for the experienced and even the beginning sewer to bring out their creative abilities.
+The Janome DC5100 Review, this is a computerized model with many features for the experienced and even the beginning sewer to bring out their creative abilities.

 On the front top of the machine is a flip up cover that displays all the stitches which is so handy as a reference when you’re looking for a particular stitch.